Job Title: Teacher, Graduation Enhancement Resource

 KNOWLEDGE, SKILLS & ABILITIES

-• Exhibit knowledge of standards-based curriculum, instructional programs, and best practices for middle and high school levels
+• Knowledge of standards-based curriculum and instructional programs and best practices for middle and high school levels

 • Ability to use effective strategies in differentiating instruction